thewebsitedev/nitro-test/README.md

 # Nitro Frontend Proficiency Test

-Display posts on a tree view
+Display posts as a tree view with post editing functionality

 Technologies used: HTML, CSS, SCSS, Javascript, React, Typescript

 ## Frontend

 Posts are fetched from the backend server on page load.
-If for some reason the request fails then the posts are loaded from a JSON file from inside the `src` folder.
+If for some reason the request fails (like when the backend is not running) then the posts are loaded from a JSON file from inside the `src` folder.
 The posts are shown in a tree view sorted by week by default.
 Posts can be sorted either by week, location or author.

 Clicking a post element reveals additional post related information such as author, location, date and edit button.